SALT LAKE CITY, Utah (ABC4 News) Adam Durborow, the suspect in the murder of Sherry Black, made his first court appearance Wednesday morning.

 SALT LAKE CITY, Utah (ABC4 Utah) The Unified Policed Department has arrested a suspect in the Sherry Black murder case.

-The suspect has been identified as 29-year-old Adam Durborow of Orem.
+The suspect has been identified as 29-year-old Adam Durborow (also spelled Durborrow in jail documents) of Orem.
 He was booked into the Salt Lake County Jail on first-degree felony aggravated murder and aggravated burglary.

 According to arresting documents, DNA was taken from Durborow on October 7th, and submitted to the Utah Bureau of Forensic Services.
 A day later, it came back a match.